 Advertisement

-The free IQ test includes domain breakdowns that show the verbal, spatial, logical, and working memory pattern of your performance โ€” useful context for understanding your own cognitive profile.
+The Advanced IQ Test includes domain breakdowns across verbal, spatial, logical, and working memory performance โ€” giving you the kind of profile breakdown most relevant to understanding ADHD and cognitive strengths.

 Advertisement